nikimanoledaki/CV/README.md

 #### Self-Learning
 I am an avid and fast learner.
 I follow new books from publications such as O'Reilly and Manning closely and wrote a Medium article about [getting started with Machine Learning](https://medium.com/analytics-vidhya/machine-learning-for-beginners-84c23e090b18).
 In order to do this, I had to set up an AWS EC2 machine learning instance, through which I learned about Keras models and Jupyter notebooks.

-#### Communication

-I enjoy speaking in public.
-For example, I pitched my idea for an automated inventory management tool for NGOs in front of hundreds of people and industry leaders at the **Techfugee Summit** at Station F in Paris in 2017, which is how I formed my team of open-source developers.
-People who felt moved by my speech came up to me after my pitch.

-#### Teamwork
+#### Communication && Teamwork

 During Makers, I came up with an idea for a **chatbot that teaches people about personal finance and uses machine learning** in the backend.
 It was based on the idea of empowering people through financial literacy.
 My peers and I formed a team and successfully made it happen.
 I am always there for my peers to listen and motivate them because I strongly stand by the conviction that, in a team, no one should be left behind.

+I also enjoy speaking in public.
+For example, I pitched my idea for an automated inventory management tool for NGOs in front of hundreds of people and industry leaders at the **Techfugee Summit** at Station F in Paris in 2017, which is how I formed my team of open-source developers.
+People who felt moved by my speech came up to me after my pitch.

 #### Problem Solving

 During the second group project at Makers, I realised that the group's commit history was uneven.
 I proposed that we use a **git co-authoring tool** so that both people in a pair can receive credit.